nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 4.0.5\
+  Accepting fixes from aanas-sayed@GitHub that fixes issues with running the LTSpice in Linux.

 * Version 4.0.4\
   Improved usage of the logging library.
 (Thanks TSprech@GitHub)\
   Included RunTask number in the log messages.\